nyakaz73/spring-native/README.md

 ```

 As we did before
-* 2. First I'm going to demonstrate using [Spring Boot Buildpack support]() to generate a native docker image
+* 2. Secondly I'm going to demonstrate using [Spring Boot Buildpack support]() to generate a native docker image

 To generate a docker native image with spring you need to configure you build image to point to the **paketobuildpacks/builder:tiny** instead of the **base** image
 with a **process-aot** goal: